slz2003/RFCScope-/Errata_filtering/Result_manual/9824-7/packetizer_raw_output.md

 Clarify RFC 9824 §7.1 to explicitly state that the 'MUST be ignored upon being read' rule does not apply to the NXNAME bit when used for Compact Denial of Existence.

-**Severity:** Medium
-  *Basis:* This normatively ambiguous exemption undermines the intended use of NXNAME as a signaling mechanism, potentially leading to inconsistent resolver behavior, even though it does not affect DNSSEC cryptographic validation.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Causal Expert: 2.1-2.3
-- Deontic Expert: Issue-1
-- Structural Expert: Issue-1
-- CrossRFC Expert: Issue-1
-- Terminology Expert: Issue-2

 ---